Idea-by-Design/neunet-ai-services/README.md

 - `GET /jobs/{job_id}/applications` - Get job applications
 - `GET /debug/candidates/{job_id}` - Get candidates for a job

+## Deployment

+The API is deployed to Azure App Service and can be accessed at https://neunet-api.azurewebsites.net.

 ## Setup and Installation

 1. Clone the repository